kailash-manasarovar/statement/docs/timeline/2025/september.md

 ### Richard at Newgrange

 - The day before the course starts, on Wednesday 24th September, I take Steve in my poisoned and toxic car to visit the [Newgrange monuments](https://www.newgrange.com/); a place I love which I like to visit as much as I can when I'm in Ireland.
+- On the way, I reiterate my concerns about the pedophile porn and baby-rape epidemic in Dénia and how it means there's at least one whole generation of pre-verbal rape-trauma survivors in a small region of Spain.
+- He says something like: *I'm even getting upset now about it*, and changes the subject.
+- He tells me: *the Jews look at a lot of porn Katharine*.
+I tell him I'm sorry to hear it.
+- (It'll all be recorded).
+- We arrive at the site.
+I notice the agents everywhere.
 - As we're walking up into the Knowth site on the tour, Steve tells me that the weirdest thing has just happened; one of the women on our tour looks *exactly* like someone who practices TT in the US.
 - Seconds after he tells me this, after we pass through the small yet significant constructions around the main mound, I see someone I recognize.